steinerML/OpenCV-Edge-Detection/README.md

 # OpenCV Feature Detection using Haar Cascade
-Edge Detection via Haar Cascade (Viola-Jones Algorithm) using OpenCV

-In this short app I have applied the basic principles of object detection and tracking using OpenCV.
+In this short coding exercise I have applied the basic principles of face detection but applied to something so simple as an orange by means of a custom-made haar cascade XML file that I put together with a set of images (negative&positives) using OS software. using OpenCV.

 These are - in a nutshell - the main bullet points that have been approached: